zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/_index.md

 * To connect to other [foundation models](https://docs.aws.amazon.com/bedrock/latest/userguide/models-features.html) and implement them in your app, use the [Amazon Bedrock connector](/appstore/modules/aws/amazon-bedrock/).
 * To connect to [Snowflake Cortex LLM](https://docs.snowflake.com/en/sql-reference/functions/complete-snowflake-cortex) functions, [configure the Snowflake REST SQL connector for Snowflake Cortex Analyst](/appstore/connectors/snowflake/snowflake-rest-sql/#cortex-analyst).
-* To implement your own connector compatible with the other components, use the [GenAI Commons](/appstore/modules/genai/commons/) interface.
+* To implement your connector compatible with the other components, use the [GenAI Commons](/appstore/modules/genai/commons/) interface.